-Given the limitations of the computational and experimental approaches, a more reliable understanding of the complex reaction mechanisms is only possible when ab initio computations and MF-MKM approach are combined in a self-consistent data treatment procedure and applied to a set of reliable experimental data within the multiscale modeling approach (Figure 1.2).
+Given the limitations of the computational and experimental approaches, a more reliable understanding of the complex reaction mechanisms is only possible when ab initio computations and MF-MKM approach are combined in a self-consistent data treatment procedure and applied to a set of reliable experimental data within the multiscale modeling approach (

+Figure 1.2).
 The multiscale modeling approach is a powerful semi-quantitative tool for the elucidation of complex electrocatalytic reaction mechanisms, but it inherits the uncertainties of approximations from all the embedded methods.
-They set up the maximum level of details this approach can provide for the reaction mechanism.
+These assumptions set up the maximum level of detail this approach can provide for the reaction mechanism.
 The achievable detailing level should be determined quantitatively to understand what predictive capability the elucidated ORR mechanism has together with its estimated macroscale/microscale parameters.
-It requires the modification of a multiscale modeling approach by the quantification of uncertainties arising from all sources and uncertainty propagation between them.
+To do this requires the modification of a multiscale modeling approach by the quantification of uncertainties arising from all sources and uncertainty propagation between them.

-This work is aimed to elucidate the ORR mechanism on TMO/C catalysts in alkaline media using the multiscale modeling approach.
-The additional efforts are dedicated to the study of the uncertainties propagation arising from experimental errors.
-Its quantitative treatment is crucial to determine the level of insights that can be experimentally verified, thus providing better coupling of the methods within the multiscale modeling approach.
+This work is aimed at elucidating the ORR mechanism on TMO/C catalysts in alkaline media using the multiscale modeling approach.
+Additional efforts are dedicated to the study of the uncertainty propagation arising from experimental errors.
+Quantitative treatment of uncertainty propagation is crucial to determine the level of insights that can be experimentally verified, thus providing better coupling of the methods within the multiscale modeling approach.
 These results should facilitate further search for more active and cost-efficient ORR catalysts, which would enhance the performance of related energy storage and conversion devices.
-It should help to solve the problem of huge CO2 emissions from the transport applications, as efficient low-temperature fuel cells should reduce the hydrogen consumption per mile and thus the overall CO2 generation.
+Therefore, the problem of huge CO2 emissions from the transport applications should be solved, as efficient low-temperature fuel cells would reduce the hydrogen consumption per mile and thus the overall CO2 generation.